chiemenz/AzureML-AutoML-and-Hyperdrive-Demo/README.md

 ## Proof of cluster clean up
 **If you did not delete your compute cluster in the code, please complete this section.
 Otherwise, delete this section.**
 **Image of cluster marked for deletion**

+## License
+The content of this repository is licensed under a [MIT License](https://github.com/chiemenz/AzureML-AutoML-and-Hyperdrive-Demo/blob/master/LICENSE.txt)